Daniel J. Frey

 People who cannot and will not share.

-Or as the wealthy use that same sediment but with a twist, do unto others before they do unto you.
+Or, as the wealthy use that same sentiment but with a twist, do unto others before they do unto you.

 Wealth does a terrible thing to people.